Breaking Your Pet's Bad Habits

 My puppy eats everything!
 Dogs like to chew.
 Cats like to claw and scratch.
 It's in their respective natures, but you don't want a destructive dog chewing up your shoes or Fluffy scratching up your leather couch.
 So how do you nip these behaviors in the bud?

 Breaking the habit: When your dog chews something he's not supposed to, immediately remove the object from him and replace it with something he should be chewing on, like a bone.
-This helps for breaking bad dog habits.
+This helps for breaking bad dog behavior.
 Here are some of the best dog chews to keep them distracted (you can also try a bitter spray to keep dog from chewing).
 Puppies stop teething once all 42 permanent teeth are grown in.
 Until then, puppy chew bones can give them something to gnaw on while their teeth grow in!

 Positively reinforce your pup when he chews on appropriate things.
 For cats, you can eliminate scratching by providing them with a scratching post or mat.
 They allow cats to get their scratching out on something that's designated for them.
 If your cat starts scratching on something valuable, just be sure you remove him from the situation and place him near the scratching post immediately.